 How can I make the most of now?

 If you want to change your Virtual Question, some people write their new Virtual Question on a card.
 They look at their new question and keep it in their person.
-Some write the question on post-it -notes and put them on their refrigerators and computer monitors.
+Some write the question on post-it -notes and put them on their refrigerators or computer monitors.
 You have to consciously use your Virtual Question for at least a month for it to become automatic.

 Another way to install this new Virtual Question is to imagine or pretend there is a plexiglass plate about 2 feet in front of you with your new question written on the plexiglass in your favorite color that will allow you to see through the plexiglass without distracting your vision.

 In addition if you have problems installing your new question, you can focused on your old limiting Virtual Question for a few minutes using the EMDR, EMI, or FreeSpotting procedures.
 The old Virtual Question will lose it’s emotional charge and the beliefs associated with the question.
 Then you can install your new question again using the above processes.

-BTW: The other twenty percent has a “Virtual Statement”.
+BTW: The other twenty percent of the population has a “Virtual Statement”.
 Example: “Do it Right!”
 Go through the same above processes to find yours and change it if it is necessary for your happiness.